jaNGOB/pySimX/docs/exchanges.md

 ## TOB Exchange

 This exchange implementation takes TOB updates and feeds them into a event queue.
+This event queue is the heart of the system and consists of all relevant updates that can happen, such as `Trade, Order, Modification, Cancel`.
+These events are either preloaded or user generated as a reaction to a market environemt.
+See the picture below for more information.

 Possible interractions:
 - `market_order(symbol, amount, side, timestamp)`